 Both parties may voluntarily agree to use this option instead of or before the formal resolution process but are not required to do so.
 Also, this option is not permitted for sexual violence cases.
 Anyone who believes that they have been subjected to sexual misconduct may immediately file a formal complaint as described in Section 3 of this Policy.
 Anyone interested in the informal resolution process, should contact the Title IX Coordinator.
 Before beginning the informal resolution process, the Title IX Coordinator must provide both parties full disclosure of the allegations and their options for formal resolution.
-At any time during the informal resolution process, the complainant may elect to discontinue to informal resolution process and file a formal complaint.
+At any time during the informal resolution process and file a formal complaint.